hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 **Solution**

-1. Remove the node in maintenance mode using the following command:

-		nova node-delete <ID of error node>

-2. List the stacks using the following command:
+1. List the stacks using the following command:

 		heat stack-list

 3. Delete the stack with the failed Nova node.